Manifesto for Creative Excellence

 3 Failure is just the process of getting there; the faster you fail, the faster you’ll succeed.

-8 Care enough that you want to be generous and good.
+7 Care enough about your project that you want to be generous and good.